 Mallorca Bike Tour

-This is an EASY bike tour that can be challenging if you want.
-It features the soft, sublime beauty of Mallorca’s bucolic interior; a gently rolling landscape of vineyards, olive groves, and citrus groves sprinkled with charming stone farmhouses and waving palm trees, while the west of the island features dramatic peaks and stunning sea cliffs that plunge into the glittering Mediterranean.
+This is an EASY bike tour that can be challenging if you want it to be.
+It features the charming and colourful beauty of the island's bucolic interior, as well as a brief look at the wild and hilly western coast.
+We mostly cycle through a flat or gently rolling landscape of vineyards, olive groves, and citrus trees sprinkled with stone farmhouses and waving palm trees.
+We also delve into the rich history of this complex Spanish island, which had neolithic ruins as well as the remains from centuries of Arab occupation going back to 700 AD.
 You’ll love the hospitality of its people, as well as its delicious food and wines.

 Trip Design: This trip has been designed as an EASY bike trip, so we stay primarily in the “flats” and enjoy a slower pace than the cyclists tearing up and down the west coast.
 Our lodgings are all in charming family-run or “boutique” hotels, mostly renovated manor houses that have kept their traditional feel while adding modern touches like bathtubs and swimming pools!